sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - JavaScript commonly abbreviated to JS is a scripted language rather than a compiled language like C#, C++, Java etc This means it is executed line by line by its host environment(commonly the web browser) at run time.
 Initially called LiveScript JS is built from EcmaScript standards.

 <h3>Javascript Values</h3>
+- JavaScript is a Dynamically typed language meaning variables do not need to be initialised with a type and therefore deals with Type Errors differently to strongly typed Static Type languages like C#, C++, Java etc.
 - There are 7 identifiable data types in JavaScript: number, string, boolean, object, function, undefined and null.
 They can be determined by using the 'typeof' operator. i.e. var theType = typeof ""; theType would equal 'string'.
 Although a bug exists when using typeof with 'null' values as it returns Object.
 - Implied Global Variables - JavaScript has Implied Global Variables which means if a variable is initialized without using the 'var' keyword it will be deemed a Global Variable.
 For Good practise always initialize with the 'var' keyword.